PassiveLemon/lemonix/README.md

 # lemondots
 Can just copy all of these to your home directory (assuming you have the program installed) </br>
-I accidentally forgot to aapply the Bashtop theme when scrotting but im lazy and dont feel like redoing it.
+I accidentally forgot to aaply the Bashtop theme when scrotting but im lazy and dont feel like redoing it.
 Deal with it. </br>

 # Includes: </br>
  - Lightdm